DattaHub/dattahub.github.io/data-analytics/summer2022.md

 The instructor reserves the right to make changes to the syllabus during the course.
 Any necessary changes will be announced in class and posted on the course website.

-**Graduate Academic Integrity Statement**

-The tenets of the Virginia Tech Graduate Honor Code will be strictly enforced in this course, and all assignments shall be subject to the stipulations of the Graduate Honor Code.
-For more information on the Graduate Honor Code, please refer to theGHS Constitution located at [https://graduateschool.vt.edu/academics/expectations/graduate-honor-system.html](https://graduateschool.vt.edu/academics/expectations/graduate-honor-system.html)